How to find the right university?

 The Thailand Fan

 "Until present day, I know Thailand only from holidays.
-I want to have look behind the curtains and learn everyday life in Thailand.
+I want to take a look behind the curtains and learn everyday life in Thailand.
 It might not be that easy as doing holiday, but it will be an interesting experience."

 The Paper Tiger